 5. Kidney disease:

 Kidneys filter and excrete wastes from the body.
-Any infections or disorders in the kidneys will cause dark-colored urine (7).
+Any infections or disorders in the kidneys might cause dark-colored urine (7).

 6. Kidney stones:

-This is a condition where the red blood cells increase excessively in the body.
-The blood, therefore, leaks into the urine giving it a dark brown to red tinge (9).
+This is a condition where the red blood cells leak into the urine, giving it a dark brown to red tinge (9).
+This could be due to infections, stones, tumors, use of blood thinners, some metabolic disorders interacting with food intake, trauma, or blood vessel issues.

-Whether or not you should see a doctor will depend on the color of the urine, plus any other uncomfortable symptoms you experience.
+Whether or not you should see a doctor depends on the color of the urine, plus any other uncomfortable symptoms you experience.

 When Should You See A Doctor?

 Check with your doctor if you see a persistent change in urine color or if there is blood in urine, severe pain while urinating, and frequent urination.
-Your doctor will check your health history and may recommend a urinalysis and blood tests.
+Your doctor may check your health history and recommend a urinalysis and blood tests.

-The urinalysis will check for red blood cells, protein levels, bacteria, and any other foreign compounds that maybe are present in the urine.
-Blood tests can determine the levels of liver enzymes and kidney functioning.
+The urinalysis will check for red blood cells, white cells, protein levels, bacteria, and any other foreign compounds that are present in the urine.
+Blood tests could help determine the levels of liver enzymes and kidney functioning.
 The results would provide a clue as to why there is a change in urine color.

 Have you noticed any change in urine color while you were pregnant?
-Tell us about your experience in the below comment section.
+Tell us about your experience in the comment section below.

 2. Urinalysis; College of Science and Mathematics James Madison University